gemc/docs/webPage/source/index.rst

 		A 5T solenoid field aligns the beam of electrons along the z-axis.
 		An addition tugnsten cone (blue) provides additional shielding to the CLAS12 detector from the beam high current.
-The GEMC simulation was used to design and validate the shielding.
+The gemc simulation was used to design and validate the shielding.

 	.. thumbnail:: clas12.png